Grove City Parks and Recreation COVID-19 Update | July 31

 Due to ongoing issues with COVID-19 and directives from the State of Ohio, Grove City Parks and Recreation instituted the following policies and procedures until further notice:

-- Parks and paths remain open to the public; please maintain social distancing of six feet and keep to groups of 10 or fewer.
+- Parks and paths remain open to the public; please maintain social distancing of six feet and keep to small groups.
 Please use your best judgement, adhere to social distancing (six or more feet between members of your family and other people) and practice increased hygiene efforts.
 If you feel ill or have a reasonable suspicion you may have been exposed to the virus, please stay home.

 - The following facilities are now open with certain restrictions; please follow posted signage to help prevent further closures: